-Intellectual property assets are an important factor in the success of any startup company, and should not be ignored.
-Without intellectual property rights, a startup is much more vulnerable to infringement and could quickly lose ground to competitors.
-Investors often need to be sure that they are investing in a company with a sound intellectual property strategy in place so that their investment will not only yield financial gains but also provide them with protection against intellectual theft or infringement.
+Intellectual property assets are an important factor in the success of any startup company and should not be overlooked.
+Without proper protection of intellectual property rights, a startup is more vulnerable to infringement and could quickly lose ground to competitors.
+As such, investors often prioritize investing in companies with a solid intellectual property strategy.
+Investors often want to be sure their investment will not only yield financial gains but also provide them with protection against intellectual theft and infringement.

 What are intellectual property and intellectual property rights?

 Intellectual property (IP) is a legal term that encompasses a wide range of creations of the mind.
 This can include inventions, designs, artwork, and even brand names and slogans.
 The purpose of intellectual property law is to provide a legal framework to protect these creations from being copied or stolen.

 Intellectual property rights are the specific rights that are granted to the creators of intellectual property.
 These rights give the owner exclusive control over their creation, and allow them to take legal action against anyone who tries to steal or copy it without permission.